SOFIE-project/Provisioning-and-Discovery/README.md

 ### Execution

-To start the Command Line Interface
+Start the Command Line Interface and use following commands
 ```
 cd src
 python3 cli.py